MartinaBialek/CyberBootcamp-UofO-Project-1/README.md

 We have installed the following Beats on these machines:

--**Microbeat**: is a lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server.
-Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
+-**Microbeat**: which is a lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server.

 -Specify which Beats you successfully installed:
 - Microbeat